reachravi787/terraform_ec2_autoscaling/README.md

 This is terraform module that creates an EC2 Instance with autoscaling group.

 Note:
-Please add your access key and secret key values in the variable file.
+Please add your access key and secret key values in the variables.tf file.

 Thank You!